intel-lab-lkp/linux/Documentation/mm/page_frags.rst

 Page fragments
 ==============

-A page fragment is an arbitrary-length arbitrary-offset area of memory which resides within a 0 or higher order compound page.
+A page fragment is a len <= PAGE_SIZE, arbitrary-offset area of memory which resides within a 0 or higher order compound page.
 Multiple fragments within that page are individually refcounted, in the page's reference counter.